VMEX-finance/vmex-app/README.md

 yarn dev
 ```

-_Note: Make sure your Metamask network is set to localhost:8545 with a chain ID 31337 and reset your MetaMask account for using the hardhat network_

 When adding new features, create a new branch based on `origin/develop`.
 Upon completing new features, create pull requests to `origin/develop`.

 ## Directory